Quantum Groupoids and their Hopf Cyclic Cohomology

 \section{Introduction}

 It is known that $\times$-Hopf algebras quantize groupoids \cite{b1}.
-However, this generalization is not comprehensive enough \cite{bs2}.
-One considers the free module generated by the nerve of a groupoid as a cyclic module and observes that the Hopf cyclic complex of the groupoid algebra viewed as a $\times$-Hopf algebra does not coincide with the nerve generated cyclic complex.
+However, this quantization is not comprehensive enough \cite{bs2}.
+To wit, let us consider the natural cyclic module, \`ala Connes \cite{NCG}, defined as the free module generated by the nerve of a groupoid; it is then easy to see that the Hopf cyclic complex of the groupoid algebra viewed as a $\times$-Hopf algebra does not coincide with the cyclic complex of the cyclic module.

-To remedy this lack of consistency, one may consider the groupoid coalgebra of a groupoid instead of groupoid algebra.
-This way one obtains an object that we call in this paper $\times$-Hopf coalgebra.
-Such $\times$-Hopf coalgebras are naturally generalizations of Hopf algebras and week Hopf algebras.
+To remedy this lack of consistency, we structure our correct gadget on the groupoid coalgebra of a groupoid instead of groupoid algebra.
+This way we obtain an object that is called $\times$-Hopf coalgebra.
+Naturally $\times$-Hopf coalgebras generalize Hopf algebras and week Hopf algebras.
 The simplest example of such an object is the enveloping coalgebra of a coalgebra.

-After defining $\times$-Hopf coalgebras axiomatically, we define Hopf cyclic theory for $\times$-Hopf coalgebras with coefficients in stable-anti-Yetter-Drinfeld modules.
+After defining $\times$-Hopf coalgebras axiomatically, we study their representation and corepresentation to define stable-anti-Yetter-Drinfeld modules over $\times$-Hopf coalgebras.
+Next, we introduce a Hopf cyclic theory for $\times$-Hopf coalgebras with coefficients in stable-anti-Yetter-Drinfeld modules.
 We observe that the cyclic complex of groupoid coalgebra perfectly coincides with the nerve generated cyclic complex.

-The use of Hopf algebras in studying (co)algebra (co)extensions is not new, for example see \cite{bh}.
-Similarly $\times$-Hopf coalgebras are used to define appropriate Galois extension of algebras over algebras \cite{bs2}.
-We use $\times$-Hopf algebras to define Galois coextensions of coalgebras over coalgebras.
+The use of Hopf algebras in study of (co)algebra (co)extensions is not new, for example see \cite{bh}. $\times$-Hopf algebras are used to define appropriate Galois extension of algebras over algebras \cite{bs2}.
+Similarly we use $\times$-Hopf coalgebras to define Galois coextensions of coalgebras over coalgebras.
 By the work of Jara-Stefan \cite{JaSt:CycHom} and B\"ohm-Stefan \cite{bs2} one knows that Hopf Galois extensions are an interesting source of stable-anti-Yetter-Drinfeld modules.
 This construction was generalized by our previous work \cite{hr}: any equivariant Hopf Galois extension defines a functor between the category of stable-anti-Yetter-Drinfeld modules of the $\times$-Hopf algebras involved in the extension.
-To state a similar result we introduce equivariant Hopf coalgebras Galois coextensions and use them as a functor between the category of stable anti Yetter-Drinfeld modules of the $\times$-Hopf coalgebras associated with the coextension.
-Finally, as a special case we cover Hopf algebra coextensions separately.
+To state the corresponding result, we introduce equivariant $\times$-Hopf coalgebra Galois coextensions and use them as a functor between the category of stable anti Yetter-Drinfeld modules of the $\times$-Hopf coalgebras associated with the coextension.